cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/jumpcloud-saml.md

 1. Enter an application name in **Display Label**.

 1. Enter an IdP entity in the **IDP IDENTITY ID** field.The IdP entity can be anything, but must be unique.
-We suggest you reference something easily identified, such as your Cloudflare team domain, for example `https://<your-team-name>.cloudflareaccess.com/`.
+We suggest you reference something identifiable, such as your Cloudflare team domain (`https://<your-team-name>.cloudflareaccess.com/`).

 1. At the prompt, enter the IdP private key and IdP certificate you previously generated.